Report an accessibility problem

 Career opportunities

-Minor programs allow students to develop additional competencies that complement the marketable knowledge and skills they acquire in their majors.
-Graduates with a minor in sustainable tourism can find opportunities in diverse settings in a wide range of industries, including hotel management and environmental and travel agencies.
+Minor programs enable students to develop additional competencies that complement the marketable knowledge and skills they acquire in their majors.
+Graduates can find opportunities in diverse settings in a wide variety of industries, including hotel management and environmental and travel agencies.

 Contact information